PenghuiDu/penghui-website/content/authors/admin/_index.md

 first_name: Penghui
 email: duph2020@mail.sustech.edu.cn
 ---
-I am a junior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering, and currently studying as a visiting student at the University of Zurich.
-My academic interests encompass neuroscience, machine learning, and cognition.
-I am highly motivated to pursue a PhD in this field and conduct research to advance our understanding of the human brain.
+My name is Penghui Du, I am a senior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering.
+I’m currently a visiting student at Martinos Center for Biomedical Imaging in Harvard Medical School.

+I am a huge enthusiast of coding because it utilizes sophisticated logic to govern the workings of a system.
+Whenever I encounter a piece of code that puzzles me, I enjoy deconstructing it line by line, striving to understand its purpose.
+I firmly believe that even our complex brains operate on an intricate, yet elegant code that facilitates all functions and thought processes.
+This notion fuels my curiosity, driving me to uncover the nature of this neural code.
+As such, I've made the decision to pursue studies in computational and cognitive neuroscience.

+Beyond my academic pursuits, I love cooking, jogging and travelling.
+I have posted some photos of the meals I've cooked in the gallery below.
+If you're interested, feel free to send me an email and come try these dishes at my place in Somerville.